 “The film is not so much a detailed history documentary,” said producer and writer Tim Weeks of TWAPictures in Nashville.
 “The program is a collection of memories and emotions of the human drama surrounding 30 years of the U.S. space program.”

 “We ran into raw emotions in the re-telling of the Columbia disaster (2003) like it happened just yesterday and that surprised us,” said Weeks.
 “But everyone we interviewed also has this hopeful outlook of what the future in space will be, so we think The Space Shuttle: Flying for Me will provide a real inspirational spark for our next generation of space explorers.”

 “Flying for Me means that every person could look at the space program during the Shuttle years and see their own potential…after meeting kids at Space Camp in Huntsville, AL, and aerospace engineering students at Georgia Tech, we know the Shuttle is an icon of the American space program and it will influence our future for many years to come,” concluded Weeks.

-- Charles Bolden, NASA Administrator and one of the first astronauts to fly with a Russian cosmonaut
+- Charles Bolden, former NASA Administrator and one of the first astronauts to fly with a Russian cosmonaut

 - Jerry Ross, one of only two astronauts to fly 7 Shuttle missions